 Farnsworth is a tiny town located in the state of Texas.
 With a population of 95 people and just one neighborhood, Farnsworth is the 1046th largest community in Texas.
 Much of the housing stock in Farnsworth was built prior to World War II, making it one of the older and more historic towns in the country.

-Farnsworth is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Farnsworth is generally considered to be a blue-collar town.
+0.00% of the Farnsworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Farnsworth is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Farnsworth who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-Farnsworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Farnsworth does not have a public transit system used by locals to get to and from work.

 If knowledge is power, Farnsworth is a pretty powerful place.
 100.00% of the adults in Farnsworth have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.